Program requirements for the Global Talent Stream

 Employer compliance

 As an employer, you must comply with all the TFWP requirements for the position you’re requesting.
 Learn about employer compliance and the possible consequences of non-compliance.
-The Progress Reviews on your Labour Market Benefits Plan under the Global Talent Stream are separate and distinct from these employer compliance measures.
+The progress reviews of your LMBP under the GTS are separate and distinct from these employer compliance measures.

-List of designated partners for referral to Category A of the Global Talent Stream (as of December 2021)
+List of designated referral partners for Category A (as of July 2024)

-For Category A of the Global Talent stream, employers must be referred by 1 of the stream’s designated referral partners.
-The role of designated referral partners is to refer innovative Canadian companies with whom they’re able to vouch for in terms of legitimacy and eligibility for Category A.
+For Category A of the GTS, employers must be referred by one of the stream’s designated referral partners.
+The role of designated referral partners listed below is to refer innovative Canadian companies with whom they’re able to vouch for in terms of legitimacy and eligibility for Category A.

 Pan-Canadian